 Some shows won’t have a big demand for these types of tickets.
 Others will have massive demand.
-I would suggest having a look at the Theatre Monkey website to gauge how the lotteries are being received on each show.
-I love this website.
-Also, check reviews or go into the box office the day before to suss it out.
+I would suggest having a look at the Theatre Monkey website to gauge how different show lotteries are received.
+Also, I would check reviews to see how popular things are or go into the box office the day before to ask their advice.

 ✓ Be prepared to go on your own

 Most of these schemes offer a max 2 per person.
 However, you are much more likely to get a ticket as a single person.

 Like I said, these schemes usually offer just 1-2 tickets per person.
 You can’t rock up and ask for 10 for your family.

 You have to be willing to sit wherever you are given.
 There is no luxury with day seats to swap if you don’t like the view.